William E. Gagen Jr.

 Photo of William E. Gagen Jr.

-Mr. Gagen brings his mix of straightforward professionalism and passionate advocacy to every case, whether it's a teenager's minor indiscretion or a headline-making homicide.
-In four decades of practice, he has taken on more than his share of high-profile defendants.
-One of his first cases was defending Symbionese Liberation Army member Joseph Remiro, accused of the attempted murder of a police officer.
-He tried the case in a bullet-proofed Los Angeles courtroom, living out of a nearby hotel room for six months.
+Mr. Gagen brings his mix of straightforward professionalism and passionate advocacy to every case, whether it's a teenager's minor indiscretion or a complex, high-profile legal matter.
+In four decades of practice, he has taken on more than his share of high-profile clients.
+One of his early cases involved defending Symbionese Liberation Army member Joseph Remiro in a lengthy and highly publicized trial.
 The jury ultimately deadlocked and the case was dismissed.
-In the 1980s, he defended Bradley Page, a UC Berkeley student accused of killing his girlfriend Roberta "Bibi" Lee on an Oakland hiking trail.
+In the 1980s, he represented Bradley Page, a UC Berkeley student involved in a widely reported legal case.
 After he succeeded in tearing apart Page's "confession," which was later recanted, the jury deadlocked.
-More recently, Mr. Gagen has made the news defending priests in Clergy sex abuse cases, a Norteno gang member accused of murder and an auto parts executive targeted by the Attorney General in a multi-million dollar unfair business action.
+More recently, Mr. Gagen has made the news representing clergy in sensitive litigation, individuals involved in gang-related allegations, and an auto parts executive targeted by the Attorney General in a multi-million dollar unfair business action.

-Yet he considers some of his most gratifying accomplishments the victories that didn't make the headlines: getting felony drug charges dismissed against a local business owner with a medical marijuana prescription or helping a troubled 15-year-old assault suspect avoid incarceration by working with the court and counselors to address his undiagnosed learning disabilities.
+Yet he considers some of his most gratifying accomplishments the victories that didn't make the headlines: getting serious charges dismissed against a local business owner with a medical marijuana prescription or helping a troubled 15-year-old client avoid incarceration by working with the court and counselors to address his undiagnosed learning disabilities.
 As he told The Chronicle, he finds his work particularly gratifying when he helps good kids who have made a bad mistake.
 They often visit years later to thank him.
 "That's a nice feeling," he said.
 "It's a nice way to make a living."

 • California, 1969